nicobees/freedom-label/docs/frontend/README.md

 Routes:

 - `/` – Home view implemented in `src/routes/HomePage/HomePage.tsx`.
 It shows two primary actions centered on the page: a "Create Label" link and a disabled "Label List" button with tooltip "Not available yet" (stacked vertically on small screens).
-- `/create` – Create Label view (form to be implemented in later stories).
+- `/create` – Create Label view implemented in `src/routes/CreateLabelPage/CreateLabelPage.tsx` with a TanStack Form scaffold: two sections (Anagraphic, Lens specs) and actions (Save disabled, Print).
 - `/list` – List Label view (disabled for MVP; route exists and shows a disabled message).
 The header link is disabled and shows a tooltip "Not available yet".
 - `*` – Not Found page.